fexmetrica/fex-metrica/fexSDK/samples/README.md

 The value -1 indicates that no face was found in the frame.

 ===========
 FexMetrica Postprocessing
 ===========

-**Fex-metrica** is meant to be used after you download the data from Emotient Analytic website or, in this case, an SDK -- if you have the SDK, you can call it from Matlab directly.
+**Fex-metrica** is meant to be used after you download the data from Emotient Analytics website or, in this case, an SDK -- if you have the SDK, you can call it from Matlab directly.
 The postprocessing of the facial expression time series discussed below can be run using this code:

 ```Matlab
 % Use this data